mtalhaf/dota-2-joke-maker/docs/TASKS.md

 - [ ] Performance optimizations

 ## Task Assignment for Next Session
-1. Create GitHub repository
+1. Create TypeScript interfaces for heroes, jokes, scenarios
-2. Push initial code including planning documents
+2. Create mock data for heroes in TypeScript format
-3. Setup project on Vercel via MCP
+3. Implement joke templates in TypeScript
-4. Configure Vercel deployment via MCP
+4. Create scenarios data
-5. Create TypeScript interfaces for heroes, jokes, scenarios
+5. Customize the home page with a Dota 2 theme